-In a lot of ways 888 Poker and, of course, its casino parent company overlord, reminds me of a flashy Vegas strip casino.
+In a lot of ways 888 Poker and, of course, the 888 Casino parent company overlord, reminds me of a flashy Vegas strip casino.

-There is no mistaking this poker room for the no-nonsense professionalism of PokerStars.
+There is no mistaking 888 Poker for the no-nonsense professionalism of PokerStars.

-With the level of bonuses and promotional offers numerous enough to the point of confusion it can be difficult to grasp what exactly you’ll be handed for your hard-earned deposit.
+With the level of bonuses and promotional offers numerous enough to the point of confusion, it can be difficult to grasp what exactly you’ll be handed for your hard-earned deposit at 888 Poker.

 The $88 free is legit – with a caveat

-Beginning with the bonus offer every new player coming from our site that signs up for an account and verifies an e-mail address with 888 Poker will receive $88.
+Beginning with the bonus offer, every new 888 Poker player coming from our site that signs up for an account and verifies an e-mail address with 888 Poker will receive $88.

 Sound too good to be true?
 It is and it isn’t at the same time.

 Of course, no poker room is masochistic enough to just drop $88 in your real-money gameplay account, but that doesn’t mean that you can’t earn all of it.

 You do get $1 of immediate unrestricted cash to do with whatever you’d like at 888 Poker and 14 $.50 tournament credits to do with whatever you’d like.